jhu-data-services/data-visualization-resources/README.md

 # Open Access Textbooks
 - [ggplot2: elegant graphics for data analysis](https://ggplot2-book.org/) - Hadley Wickham's (ggplot2 creator) book on ggplot2.
 - [Data Visualization - A practical introduction](https://socviz.co/) - The online version of Kieran Healy's book on data visualization in R.
 - [Data Visualization with R](https://rkabacoff.github.io/datavis/) - Data Visualization with R by Rob Kabacoff.
-Focused mostly on ggplot2, but also covers interactive data visualization and spatial data visualization in R.
+Focused mostly on ggplot2, but also covers interactive data visualization and spatial data visualization in Rby .

 # Tutorials
 - [Visualizing COVID-19](https://www.datacamp.com/projects/870) - Visualize the rise of COVID-19 cases globally with ggplot2.